IUDataStructuresCourse/average-rainfall/README.md

      In 'Project layout', choose 'Use project folder as root for sources and class files'.
 Click 'Finish'.
    * Create a new Java class using the menu sequence File=>New=>Class.
-     Name the class 'Rainfall' and click on the option to create a 'main' method.
+     Name the class `Rainfall` and click on the option to create a `main` method.
-   * Verify that you can run this Java program by changing the 'main' method as follows:
+   * Verify that you can run this Java program by changing the `main` method as follows:

 	public static void main(String[] args) {